-Stillwater Prairie Reserve webpage
+Stillwater Prairie Reserve

-Stillwater Prairie Reserve brochure and map
+About Stillwater Prairie Reserve

 Stillwater Prairie Reserve comprises 380-acres in northwestern Miami County in Newberry Township.
 The park offers two entrances.
 One located 1.5 miles west of OH-48 on OH-185, another is south of OH-185 on Rangeline Road.